 Early bird giveaway

-We have all heard of the Black Friday "door buster" horror stories, so proceed with caution here.
+We have all heard of the Black Friday "door buster" horror stories, so proceed with caution here as you gather more Black Friday marketing ideas.
 Although it's fun to joke about people going crazy the day after Thanksgiving, their behavior goes to show that these types of promotions are very effective.
 These are people who not 12 hours prior were sitting at the table with their families talking about how grateful they were for what they had, and are now elbowing each other out of the way to get more.
 I can't think of a bigger contrast to show the effectiveness of marketing than that right there.

 If you want to get super advanced, and you have a robust CRM tool, you can create a different offers for your current customers.
 Maybe the offer is the exact same, but it would be great to tailor the messaging of your marketing to speak to your customers differently rather than using the same messaging that works for someone first discovering your business.
 Segmenting your list into "join the movement" vs. "thank you for being a part of the movement" can yield powerful results.